rosedu/techblog/_posts/2012-09-18-from-0-to-cryptography.markdown

 **Step 5**: Alice computes her secret key `k_a = y^a mod p`.
 Bob computes his secret key `k_b = x^b mod p`.
 Mathematically it can be proved that `k_a = k_b`.
-Alice and Bob now have a common secret key used for encryption and decryption all plaintext they exchange to safely communicate.
+Alice and Bob now have a common secret key used for encryption and decryption of any plaintext they exchange to safely communicate.

 Example: